yyou1996/yyou1996.github.io/_pages/about.md

   - /about.html
 ---

-🧑‍🎓**Bio.** I am a third-year Ph.D. student in the Department of Electrical and Computer Engineering at Texas A&M University, supervised by Prof. [Yang Shen](https://shen-lab.github.io) and unofficially co-supervised by Prof. [Zhangyang Wang](https://vita-group.github.io/).
+🧑‍🎓**Bio.** I am a fourth-year Ph.D. student in the Department of Electrical and Computer Engineering at Texas A&M University, supervised by Prof. [Yang Shen](https://shen-lab.github.io) and unofficially co-supervised by Prof. [Zhangyang Wang](https://vita-group.github.io/).
 I received my bachelor's degree from Xi'an Jiaotong University.
 More details are available at [CV](https://yyou1996.github.io/files/yuning_cv.pdf).
 Besides, our lab is recruiting excellent [Ph.D. students](https://shen-lab.github.io/Positions-TAMU-ECE-Shen.pdf) and [postdocs](https://shen-lab.github.io/positions-201712.pdf).

 📖**Interests.** My research interests are mainly located in graph representation learning and computational drug discovery.